UniMath/agda-unimath/src/simplicial-type-theory/globularly-coskeletal-types.lagda.md

 globular spaces.
 However, the two agree in many cases we care about, i.e. when `k = 0` or the types are Segal.

-**Question.** Should `k+1`-globular coskeletality also require the identity types to be `k`-globular coskeletal?
-Probably yes, c.f. higher modalities.
+> TODO: `k+1`-globular coskeletality should probably also require the identity
+> types to be `k`-globular coskeletal.

+**Note.** This file is used for experimentation and may contain mistakes.

 ## Definition